 The business leaders that try to uphold stagnant, unproductive processes are those more likely to impact the continued growth and development of their business.
-Those constantly moving forwards, evolving and questioning what isn’t working and why, are those with an admirable future in their hands.
+Those constantly moving forwards and questioning what isn’t working and why, are those with an admirable future in their hands.

 For too long, business leaders have thought out ‘digital transformation’ as a complex term that is hard to understand and even harder to execute.
-Yet, the concept of evolution and fresh-thinking outcome realisation overcomes this, forcing leaders to really look at their business on a consistent basis, question everything, and deliver valuable outcomes with resulting growth.
+Yet, the concept of fresh-thinking outcome realisation overcomes this, forcing business leaders to really look at their business, question everything, and deliver valuable outcomes with resulting growth.